rweigel/phys513/2023/hw.md

    and plug in values for $E_{1}(d)$ and $E_{2}(d)$ to confirm.
    \fi

-## Laplace' Equation in 1--D Spherical -- Numerical
+## Laplace's Equation in 1--D Spherical -- Numerical

 In Section 1.20 of the texbook, a derivation is given for a numerical algorithm for solving Laplace's equation in 2--D cartesian.